aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/render-the-worksheet-and-workbook-to-image-using-imageorprintoptions/_index.md

 ## **Conversion Options**

-It is possible to save specific pages to image.
+It is possible to save specific pages as images.
 The following code converts the first and second worksheets in a workbook to JPG images.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConversionOptions-1.java" >}}